Severnszy/repos/README.md

 * [miscellaneous](https://github.com/medoric/repos/tree/miscellaneous)
 For keeping other kinds of files that doesn't seem much appropriate to keep in the other braches.
 * [source-codes](https://github.com/medoric/repos/tree/source-codes)
 For keeping the source codes of some C++ programs (the programming language I'm currently using).
-They are not currently kept in the `documents` branch but I'm going to merge them later.